Dragon8029/100-days-of-code/Attempt5.md

 A little frustrated with my code tonight.
 Nothing seems to be working.
 So instead of getting upset about it, I think I will stop, step away, and come back to it with a clear head tomorrow.

 ---

+## D49:
+*Apr 12, 2019*

+Came back to my project with a clear mind.
+Things worked out today, I managed to solve my routing issue.
+Also started to populate the new route with the info I want to see.

+---